Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 Whenever we are logging in a OIDC IAM provider, we will get a token encoded as the standard describes in `Base64`.
 The JWT is divided in 3 parts

-- **Header**: information about the token itself in json notation
+- **Header**: information about the token itself in `json` notation
-- **Payload**/**Claims**: provides information about who will use this premissions and who garanted this permission
+- **Payload**/**Claims**: provides information about who will use this permissions and who granted this permission
 - **Signature**: the signature of the **header** and **payload**.

-The client is able to verify that this token has been created by the IAM using the signature field, in fact by using the IAM public key it's possible to verify the signature over the the header and payload.
+The client is able to verify that this token has been created by the IAM using the signature field, in fact by using the IAM public key it's possible to verify the signature over the header and payload.

 Payload fields: